Revolving Loan Funds Resource Center

 Intro Revolving Loan Fund WebCourse

 The Intro Revolving Loan Fund Course offers an in-depth look at RLF program development, implementation, and management.
-This course demonstrates how an RLF program can complement your economic development strategy, encourage investment, and assist traditionally underserved businesses.
 During this course, attendees learn the essential elements needed to operate a successful RLF program and discuss programs making a difference in communities throughout the country.

 Register